Dufour vs Jeanneau vs Bavaria: The Differences!

 Bavaria impresses with volume and smart use of space.
 The ceilings feel higher, the beam stays wider deeper into the boat, and there’s storage tucked into nearly every corner.
 You’ll find large cabins, broad berths, and layouts that prioritize comfort and accessibility.
 It’s ideal if you’re planning longer stays aboard or have a crew with varied needs.

-So, if you want an interior that feels rich and thoughtful, Dufour fits.
-If you want simplicity and effective design, Jeanneau covers your bases.
 And if you want big, open, usable space with clever storage, Bavaria gives you room to live.

-4. Sailing Performance and Handling Characteristics
+Sailing Performance

 The helm is where it all comes together.
 What happens when the sails are up and the sea builds?